MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-jboss-eap-to-azure-vm-manually.md

 This tutorial shows the steps to install Red Hat JBoss EAP and configure a cluster in domain mode on Azure Virtual Machines (VMs), on Red Hat Enterprise Linux(RHEL).

-In this tutorial, you learn how to:
+In this tutorial, you learn how to do the following tasks:

 > [!div class="checklist"]
 >
 > - Create a custom virtual network and create the VMs within the network.
-> - Install the desired JDK and Red Hat JBoss EAP on the VMs by using the command-line manually.
+> - Install the desired JDK and Red Hat JBoss EAP on the VMs by using the command line manually.
 > - Configure a Red Hat JBoss EAP cluster in domain mode using the command-line interface(CLI).
 > - Configure a PostgreSQL datasource connection in the cluster.
 > - Deploy and run a sample Java EE application in the cluster.